-Small Area Study -Mrs. Walker Pearson?
+Small Area Study {Margin note: Pearson ?}

-A: This is a very pleasant block, one of the most pleasant in the city.
-Fairly wide streets, quite wide sidewalks, no buildings, I would say, over six stories.
-The block at Boylston is certainly architecturally more hodge podge than - well, the side of the street we were on on Newbury, which is a very lovely block because it has - it is all brick, I recall there may be one or two of stone buildings, most of them are brick, they are all quite simple, in a sense coordinated.
-They don't have any fussy details, not a great deal of ornamentation, very nice design.
-Bonwit's is always pleasant because it's not an ordinary - it has a history as an old residence from M.I.T. building then something else and then something else and finally a shop.
+A: This is a very pleasant block, one of the {C} most pleasant in the city.
+Fairly {space} wide streets, quite wide {space} sidewalks, no buildings, I would say, over six stories.
+The block at Boylston is certainly architecturally more hodge podge than - well, the side of the street we were on on Newbury, which is a very lovely block because it has - it is all brick, I recall there may be one or two of stone buildings, most of them are brick, they area II quite simple, in a sense coordinated.
+They don't have any fussy details, not because it's not an ordinary - it has a history as an old residence from M.I>T. building then something else and then something else and finally a shop.
 It still has distinction, and again space, and it's fun to see something that is both spacious and distinguished, and maintained - from another period set back in the middle of a contemporary business area.